The shock of June 2011

 Philip corresponded with the then Secretary of State for Work and Pensions, Iain Duncan Smith, via his then MP, Sir Bob Russell.
 The Department argued that there are difficulties in defining illnesses serious enough to render a student incapable of continuing with his or her studies, without unreasonably widening the eligibility for benefit support to those with minor, short-term ailments.
 We cannot see how this can possibly be the case; surely, it should be quite straightforward to differentiate between major terminal or life-threatening illnesses (such as cancer, heart or liver disease etc) and other much less serious diseases?

 Philip sought a meeting with Iain Duncan Smith to enable him to air his views, but requests were ignored.
-Matters were delayed as a result of a National Election and then by the European referendum which resulted in changes in office at the top of Government.
-However, Philip’s current MP, Will Quince, working with Andrew Griffiths, MP for Burton (who has for some time been pursuing these issues on behalf of the Leech family) has sought Adjournment/Westminster Hall Debates in order to attempt to galvanise the Government to bring forward regulations to make changes to the law which were promised to Mr Griffiths some time ago.
-Finally, Mr Quince, met with the current Secretary of State, Damian Green in September to discuss this matter.
-Damian recognised the rather unique and rare situation and why we are so keen to get it addressed.
-He and his team are looking into the issues raised and at the present time – October 2016 – we are hopeful that a solution will be found.
+Matters were delayed because of a National Election and then by the European referendum which resulted in changes in office at the top of Government.
+However, Philip’s current MP, Will Quince, working with Andrew Griffiths, MP for Burton (who has for some time been pursuing these issues on behalf of the Leech family) sought Adjournment/Westminster Hall Debates in order to attempt to galvanise the Government to bring forward regulations to make changes to the law which were promised to Mr Griffiths some time ago.

 The saga continues…

 OUR FIRST AIM

 So now you can understand the motivation behind our first aim – To provide practical and/or financial support to young people with life threatening or terminal illnesses.